WOOD: A MATERIAL WITH A FUTURE ON A CHANGING MARKET

 - A mediakit to automatically generate banners to announce your presence

-In 2020 the show invites visitors to reflect across the board about the use of wood in the packaging industry, by way of talks and events.
+In 2022 the show invites visitors to reflect across the board about the use of wood in the packaging industry, by way of talks and events.
 Don’t miss this opportunity to grow your business!
-Come along to the Parc des Expositions, Paris Nord Villepinte, to be part of it all from 23-26 November 2020.

 - France Bois Forêt